-ALLISON MINE - PIMA CO.
-ARIZONA By G. W. Crane, June -- 1940.
+GENERAL REPORT ON THE ALLISON MINE - PIMA COUNTY ARIZONA By G. W. Crane June - 1940.

-- 1. LOCATION: The Allison mine is located in the east central part of Pima County, Arizona, about 21 miles south-east of Sells.
-It is on the north-west slope of Papago Indian Reservation side of the Baboquivan Mountains and only one mile from the Indian village of Fresnal.

-The nearest shipping point, Tucson, is reached by a truck haul of about 81 miles. - 2.
+- 1. LOCATION: The Allison mine is located in the east central part of Pima County, Arizona, about 21 miles southeast of Sells.
+It is on the north-west slope or Papago Indian Reservation side of the Baboquivari Mountains and only one mile from the Indian village of Freenal.
+The nearest shipping point, Tucson, is reached by a truck haul of about 8 miles. - 2.
 PROPERTY: The property is owned by the Tom Reed Gold Mines Co., but is at present leased to the Tombstone Mining Co. of Tucson, Arizona.
-It consists of 13 lode mining claims in one contiguous group, a dam and reservoir site, and a fine camp site.
+It consists of 13 lode mining claims in one contiguous group, a dam and reservoir site, and a fine cap site.

 The claims have been surveyed and well staked on the ground but are as yet unpatented.
-They include: Fourth of July, Fourth of July No. 2, Alto, Santa Margarita, First Chance, Second Chance, Third Chance, Fourth Chance, Oversight, Oversight No. 2, Nesa, Alice Louise No. 1, and Alice Louise No. 2.
+They include; Fourth of July, Fourth of July No. 2, Alto, Santa Margarita, First Chance, Second Chance, Third Chance, Fourth Chance, Oversight, Oversight No. 2, Mesa, Alice Louise No. 1 and Alice Louise No. 2.